Macedonian Renaissance: Background

-Art and architecture
+Introduction

 Illustration of Ignatius of Antioch being martyred.

 Large-scale productions of religious art resumed only after the Second Iconoclasm in 843.
-The art of the Macedonian Renaissance maintained its roots from the Late Roman period, utilizing its decorative and artistic styles.
+The art of the Macedonian Renaissance maintained its roots from the Late Roman period by using its decorative and artistic styles.
 This period produced a shift from the ban on the painting of religious figures to icons being painted to reflect the more classical and naturalistic influences of art on the culture.
 The new style of art may have inspired Italian artists such as Cimabue and Giotto at the dawn of the Italian Renaissance, in the Proto-Renaissance.